PhD Photon Physics

 • CV: Summarising your academic record and highlighting experience that demonstrates your potential to conduct research.

-• English language proof: All applicants are required to demonstrate proficiency in English language so you'll need to include a certificate or evidence of your English language ability.
+• English language proof: A certificate or evidence demonstrating your English language ability and proficiency.
 Applications can be considered without this evidence but any offer would be conditional on meeting minimum requirements.

 Interview requirements